Noles roll: Florida St beats Gonzaga 75-60 in 3rd NCAA upset - Philly

 MISSING

-Tillie apparently has an injured hip, although the Zags had kept it quiet.
+Tillie said he injured his hip during practice Tuesday and didn't respond to treatment in time to play.
 The 6-foot-10 French sophomore typically provides interior defense and creates mismatches for Gonzaga while contributing to its balanced offense.
+"Losing Killian was really big for us," Norvell said.
+"He supported us the whole way and wasn't negative at all."

 UP NEXT